What is a "rate lock period"?

 Other Ways to Save on Interest

-In addition to going with a shorter lock period, there are several ways you can get the best rate.
-A larger down payment will get you a reduced interest rate, since you will have more equity at the start.
-You can pay points to improve your rate for the loan term, meaning you pay more up front.
-For many people, this makes sense and is a good deal..
+There are other ways to get a better rate, in addition to going with a shorter rate lock period.
+A larger down payment will give you a reduced interest rate, since you're starting out with a good deal of equity.
+You can pay points to improve your interest rate over the loan term, meaning you pay more up front.
+For a lot of people, this makes sense and is a good deal..

 Pioneer Mortgage Corp can walk you through the pitfalls of getting a mortgage.
 Give us a call at 7812454924.